Tennessee Titans Shock Top-Seeded Baltimore Ravens In Biggest NFL Playoff Upset Since 2010 Season, 28-12

 — Tennessee Titans (@Titans) January 12, 2020

-In Saturday’s win over Baltimore, Tannehill threw for only 88 yards, with only seven completions in 14 attempts.
-But two of those passes went for touchdowns, to Smith and, less than a minute into the second quarter, wide receiver Kalif Raymond.
+In Saturday’s win over Baltimore, Tannehill threw for only 88 yards, with seven completions in 14 attempts.
+But two of those passes went for touchdowns, to Smith and wide receiver Kalif Raymond.

-But the passing highlight for Tennessee came at 6:54 of the third when Henry took a direct snap and unleashed a jump-pass from three yards out into the end zone, where wide receiver Corey Davis hauled it in to put the Titans up 21-6 at the time.
+The passing highlight for Tennessee came at 6:54 left in the third quarter when Henry took a direct snap and unleashed a jump-pass into the end zone from three yards out, where wide receiver Corey Davis hauled it in to put the Titans up 21-6 at the time.

 The play was the first passing touchdown by a running back in the NFL playoffs since 1987, when Allen Rice of the Minnesota Vikings tossed for a TD.

-Henry also played in two playoff games in the 2017/2018 season — meaning he has now set a record for most rushing yards in the first four playoff games of a career.
-With a total of 561, Henry surpasses Terrell Davis and Arian Foster, who each recorded 515.
+Henry also played in two playoff games in the 2017-2018 season, meaning he has now set a record for most rushing yards in the first four playoff games of a career.
+With a total of 561 yards rushing, Henry surpasses Terrell Davis and Arian Foster, who each recorded 515.

 The Titans will now face the winner of Sunday’s game in Kansas City pitting the second-seeded Chiefs against the Houston Texans, who defeated the Buffalo Bills last week to get into the divisional round for the first time since 2016.